-Does this financial product have a sustainable investment objective? • • Yes ● ○ ⊠ No ☐ It will make a minimum of sustainable investments with an environmental objective:% It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective ☐ It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics but will not make any sustainable investments
+Environmental and/or social characteristics Sustainable investment means an investment in an Does this financial product have a sustainable investment objective? economic activity that contributes to an Yes × environmental or social objective, provided that It will make a minimum of sustainable It promotes Environmental/Social (E/S) the investment does not investments with an environmental characteristics and while it does not have as significantly harm any its objective a sustainable investment, it will objective: % environmental or social have a minimum proportion of % of objective and that the sustainable investments in economic activities that qualify investee companies follow as environmentally sustainable good governance practices. under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU The EU Taxonomy is a classification system laid Taxonomy down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not include a list of socially sustainable It will make a minimum of sustainable It promotes E/S characteristics, but will economic activities. Х Sustainable investments not make any sustainable investments investments with a social objective: % with an environmental objective might be aligned with the Taxonomy or not.